sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ##### 2.2.1.2. vDPU HA configurations

-* The vDPU HA configuration table contains the vDPU-level HA config.
+* The vDPU HA configuration table is programmed by SDN controller and contains the vDPU-level HA config.
-* This HA configuration will be used when the HA mode is set to `dpu_passthru` or `dpu_activestandby`.
+* This HA configuration will be used when the HA scope is set to `dpu`.

 | Table | Key | Field | Description |
 | --- | --- | --- | --- |